xeroconf/athenaware/README.md

 # ⛵ Athenaware
 Features from the Athenaware (Prismarine) project.
-Not all features were included as they may be trivial or contain code not suitable for public release.
+Not all features are included, as some are trivial (e.g., a crosshair) or still work and are potentially game-breaking.

-Over time, I’ll continue to populate this repository with additional features.
+Over time, I’ll continue to populate this repository with the remaining features.

 > [!IMPORTANT]
 > This repository contains feature implementations only and cannot be compiled in its current state.
 It is provided solely for reference and educational purposes.

 > [!NOTE]
-> Athenaware is built on an old version of my cheat framework, [Scaffold](https://github.com/xeroconf/scaffold).
+> Athenaware is built using an old version of [Scaffold](https://github.com/xeroconf/scaffold), my framework for clean, scalable and modular cheat development.

 ## About this Project
 ### Code Style